ConnorBP/Linux-Strike/README.md

  - Now when you control the bots, guns will not get lost
  - Bots will now play more accurately
  - Fixed issue that molotov flame being spawns under your legs
- - "Cant Create Mixer" issues fixed, now game can find sounds
+ - "Cant Create Mixer" issues fixed, now game can play sounds
  - Fixed some breakable props fly away or doing strange behaviour
  - Fixed weapon entries in the buy menu so you can buy all the guns completely fine
  - Fixed "item_assaultsuit is missing an item definition in the schema" error (sort of)
  - A lot of changes made into the ivp, vphysics and gameplay in general
- - Ragdolls was behaving weird, now everything works as intended
  - Lots of bugs got fixed and we added a lot of other large variety of things.

 **<p align="center">